Boeing Hits Pause On Forecasts As 737 Max Groundings Continue

 Uncertainty.

-That's what Boeing says is in store for the company and its investors as it tries to get approval to for its 737 Max to return to the air.
+That's what Boeing says is in store for the company and its investors as it tries to get approval for its 737 Max to return to the air.

-Boeing said Wednesday its profits fell 13% in the first quarter and that the grounding of its 737 Max aircraft in the wake of two deadly crashes will cost the company at least $1 billion.
+Boeing said Wednesday its profits fell 13% in the first quarter and that the grounding of its 737 Max aircraft following two deadly crashes will cost the company at least $1 billion.

 CEO Dennis Muilenburg said Boeing is working through "this challenging time" and is focused on safety and returning the 737 Max to service.
-The company delayed issuing guidance of its future financial performance, citing "the uncertainty of the timing and conditions surrounding return to service of the 737 MAX fleet."
+The company delayed issuing guidance regarding its future financial performance, citing "the uncertainty of the timing and conditions surrounding return to service of the 737 MAX fleet."

 And it said it stopped buying back shares of its stock in mid-March, shortly after the 737 Max was grounded worldwide.

-Note: A previous version of this story misspelled Daniella Cheslow's first name as Daniela.